-Andrew Swartfigure BCBA, Consultant with BeyondAutism, talks with Rebecca Lowes, ABA Supervisor at BeyondAutism, Taylor Christensen, OT at BeyondAutism and Tom Bailey, Head of Therapies at BeyondAutism.
+Andrew Swartfigure BCBA, Director of Services, talks with Rebecca Lowes, ABA Supervisor at BeyondAutism, Taylor Christensen, OT at BeyondAutism and Tom Bailey, Head of Therapies at BeyondAutism.

 When necessary health care needs are more important than preferences.
 How do you begin to approach oral care when the individual finds it aversive?
 We explore how this was achieved and how beginning to teach autonomy through escape mands can support desensitisation.

-This podcast is ACE accredited, providing one Type 2 credit.
-To apply for this CEU please complete the short form at the bottom of this page.
+This podcast is ACE accredited, providing one Learning credit.
+To apply for this CEU, click here.

 Bishop, M.R., Kenzer, A.L., Coffman, C.M., Tarbox, C.M., Tarbox, J. and Lanagan, T.M.
 (2013) Using stimulus fading without escape extinction to increase compliance with toothbrushing in children with autism.
 Res Autism Spectr Disord; 7(6): 680–686.

 Carter, L., Harper, J.M., & Luiselli, J.K.
 (2019).
 Dental Desensitization for Students with Autism Spectrum Disorder through Graduated Exposure, Reinforcement, and Reinforcement-Fading.
 J Dev Phys Disabil; 31(2): 161–170.

 Diab, H.M., Motlaq, S.S., Alsharare, A., Alshammery, A., Alshammery, N., Khawja, S.G., & Shah, A.H.
 (2016).
 Comparison of gingival health and salivary parameters among autistic and non-autistic school children in Riyadh.
 J Clin Diagn Res; 10(10): ZC110.